GK Chronicle GK Chronicle

 • In North India, Guptas were first to build Hindu structural temples.
 In India, Ikshvakus were first rulers to build Hindu structural temples at Nagarjunakonda (Vijayapuri).

-• Temples of Gupta period are given below
+• Some of the temples of Gupta period are given below

 • Kankali Devi temple at Jabalpur